 Congratulations!
 You have purchased one the finest ground adjustable propellers on the market today.
-Each WWPC propeller is manufactured to meet or exceed ASTM quality standards and is proudly made in USA.
-The blades are manufactured of pre-pregnated carbon fiber and protected with a high quality automotive finish then, each blade is equipped with an electroformed nickle leading edge shield.
-The Hubs are CNC milled out of 6061T6 Aluminium to exacting tolerances.
+Each WhirlWind propeller is proudly manufactured in the USA.
+The blades are manufactured of pre-impregnated carbon fiber and protected with a high quality automotive finish then, each blade is equipped with an electroformed nickel leading edge shield.
+The Hubs are CNC milled out of 6061T6 Aluminum.